varun-gangadharan/statistics-for-strava/README.md

 ## 🧐 Some things to consider

-* Only (virtual) bike rides are imported, other sports are ignored at this moment in time.
-There's an open issue to support runs as well.
 * Because of technical (Strava) limitations, not all Strava challenges can be imported.
 Only the visible ones on your public profile can be imported
   (please be sure that your profile is public, otherwise this won't work)
 * Running the import for the first time can take a while, depending on how many activities you have on Strava.